wang-ye/wang-ye.github.io/_posts/tinychain-part2.md

 Suppose Jack already has 10 Bitcoins.
 Now, he wants to transfer 1 Bitcoin to Bob.
 How does the code work?

-## Mining and Blocks
-What is Proof of Work

 ## Balance Inquiry
 client.get_balance
 coinbase transaction: the transaction to send miner fees